Happy Valley finale talking points, from olive branches to fiery stand-offs

 It’s the moment we’ve all been waiting for.
 When Catherine comes home to find her window broken, she enters the house cautiously where Tommy is looking forlorn, guzzling booze and downing painkillers after looking at photos of Becky and Ryan.

-The conversation that unfolds between Tommy and Catherine is too much for a brief recap, but what really shines through in that moment is how deluded Tommy is.
+The conversation that unfolds between Tommy and Catherine, which features a callback to series one, is too much for a brief recap.
+But what really shines through in that moment is how deluded Tommy is.
 He truly does not believe he is a bad guy.
 For example, when Catherine asks him to push away the knife, he asks her incredulously: “You think I’m gonna hurt you?” as if the thought had never crossed his mind.
 Only hours earlier, did he consider setting light to her house with the jerry can of gasoline.

 But Tommy tells Catherine that he forgives her for lying to him about Ryan’s existence all those years because he can see what a good life she has provided for his son.
 Catherine can’t believe what she’s hearing.
 “You forgive me?
 You have no idea what you did to Becky… and you forgive me?”
 Catherine puts him in his place, recalling how he killed Kirsty, raped Ann, and threatened to “cut her tits off” just as he once threatened Becky.
 What is disconcerting and brilliant about the scene is that watching Tommy’s face, it truly appears as though he can’t take responsibility for any of it.
 It doesn’t take long before he is telling Catherine to “f*** off”, and blaming her for his actions towards Becky.
 “If I did anything to her, it was because of you, you sanctimonious b***.”